alexander-mart/git-commit-to-trello/README.md

-# Git commit to Trello
+# Git commit to Trello card comment
 Connect GitLab to Trello.
 Now anytime you mention a card number in a commit message like this : “#44 Some message”.
 Your comment should appear on your card.

 Original: http://joelherber.com/connect-gitlab-to-trello/